hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 If you have a package installed, you don’t necessarily have to load it in with `library()` to use it in your R session.
 Instead you can type the package name followed by `::` and use any functions in that package.
-This may be useful for some one-off functions using specifici package, however if you will be using packages a lot throughout your workflow you will want to load it in to your session.
+This may be useful for some one-off functions using a specific package, however if you will be using packages a lot throughout your workflow you will want to load it in to your session.
 You should also use `::` in cases where you have multiple packages loaded that may have conflicting